Keshav11-coder/dronev2/README.md

     - [Combining Tasks](#combining-tasks)

 # `dronev2` *Modular release* - v1.0.1
-Introducing `dronev2`, a drone interfacing library which aims to improve the way we program drones.
+`dronev2`, a drone interfacing library which aims to improve the way we program drones.
 The library features a modular and structural design, making it easier for new developers to start programming their drones.

 The library does not only focus on drone programming, but also offers a fairly simple tasking/scheduling system which could be useful in new projects.

-But for now, we're keeping all of these features in one namespace.
-In future releases we will focus on having that pure modular design, where you can include what you need and leave out what you don't need.
-This is a problem with a lot of libraries, as they offer a bunch of methods you don't actually need.
+We finally decided to split the main codebase which originally consisted of `dronev2.h` and `dronev2.cpp` into multiple parts with their respective classes or structs.
+All modules still stay under the namespace `dronev2` to have most previous codebases still working after this change.

 The library is licensed under the MIT license.
 This was chosen over the other open-source licenses because we offer functionality.
 If you're here for something specific, you can take that.

-Be on the lookout for future versions that offer these functionalities.
+Be on the lookout for future versions that introduce more modules!

 ## Release information
-This is the release after the initial release, and divides the initial release into multiple modular parts.
+This release splits the library into multiple different modules for easy interfacing and to have a more straightforward modular design.

-> [!NOTE]
-> This is a small, simple release after the initial release, so the documentation does not change much.

 ### Basic
-- *`struct`* `motor`: A pretty basic motor class that allows you to do basic arming and writing.
+- **Motors** (*`struct`* `motor`): A pretty basic motor class that allows you to do basic arming and writing.
 It also includes a built-in `failsafe` system.
-- *`enum`* classification`: This is nothing major, just an enum class that allows you to identify if the drone is part of the freestyle or cinematic drones.
-This can be useful when building drones that can switch modes mid air.
-- *`struct`* `pid`: A fairly simple PID system that allows for basic functions such as `run`, `adjust` (modifying values) and `reset`.
+- **PID systems** (*`struct`* `pid`): A fairly simple PID system that allows for basic functions such as `run`, `adjust` (modifying values) and `reset`.

 ### More advanced
-- *`class`* `task`: This is part of a modular system.
+- **Tasks** (*`class`* `task`): This is part of a modular system.
 It is a singular task that belongs to a thread, or can be executed individually if you prefer it like that.
 It includes a built-in `interval` system for periodic execution.
 The only downside is that this system needs its execution to happen inside of an existing loop, requiring a bit more handling in the functions.
 The given function can also be `lambda`, because it uses `std::function`.
-- *`class`* `thread`: Requires `task` to operate.
+- **Threads** (*`class`* `thread`): Requires `task` to operate.
 This is basically a collection of scheduled tasks.
 It offers some basic threading functions, such as `add_task`, `remove_task`, `update_task_interval` (for more advanced systems), `clear` and also requires the function `run` to be executed continuously in a loop.
 Aside from that it allows you to initialize the thread instance with default tasks inside the constructor.
 This is managed by a variadic template so it can be any amount.
-- *`class`* `thread_ptr`: Almost the same as `thread`, but instead of task objects it requires task pointer objects.
+- **Threads for pointers** (*`class`* `thread_ptr`): Almost the same as `thread`, but instead of task objects it requires task pointer objects.
 This is used in the `drone` class' main thread.
-### Heart of everything
+### The drone class
 - *`class`* `drone`: The base class for the drone.
 It combines most of the previous functionalities into one.
 The setup is pretty simple: you declare the object, and then specify your `motors`, (optional) `stabilization` & `imu` in the chain.
 See the API usage in code blocks below for a more detailed reference.

 # `dronev2` Setup & usage